Registration for our 2018-2019 Season Starts May 1, 2018

 For more information on the Initiation Program please check the Initiation Division tab to the left, or contact our Initiation Director, Sam Cooper at 780-267-1116.

 All families registered in minor hockey in Alberta must have one parent complete the Respect in Sport Parent Program and all coaches and team staff must also complete the Respect in Sport Leader Program.
-There is no expiry on these programs at this time, and they are required to be completed only once.
+Respect in Sport Parent Program is to be completed every three years.
 Please CLICK here to take the Parent Program.
-It has a one time charge of $12 + gst, and you may return to refer to the program at any time.
+It has a one time charge of $12 + gst, and you may return to refer to the program at any time in those three years.

 More information about the Respect in Sport Course is available at: